 Adherence to the standard sitemap protocol as outlined on sitemaps.org is crucial for the XML sitemap to be effectively crawled and indexed by search engines.

-The big takeaway: your website needs a reliable map to guide search engines and users.
-A well-structured, updated and accurate sitemap serves as this guide.
+Your website needs a reliable map to guide search engines and users.
+A well-structured, updated and accurate sitemap serves that purpose.

 Design user-friendly sites with Slickplan